Five Pet Friendly Vacations

 Year-round warm weather, beautiful beaches, seaside cottages, and an annual Pet Masquerade and Parade make the Florida Keys a pet-friendly destination.
 In Islamorada, the gorgeous Anne’s Beach has tidal flats that extend out for a half a mile.
-Also canine-friendly is Dog Beach in Key West – so named because it is where local residents bring their dogs for a little sand and surf.
+Also canine-friendly is dog Beach in Key West – so named because it is where local residents bring their dogs for a little sand and surf.
 Veterans Memorial Park in Little Duck Key is dog friendly.
-Sombrero Beach and Coco Plum Dog Beach, both in dog-friendly Marathon, welcome pets of almost every type.
+Sombrero Beach and Coco Plum Dog Beach, both in dog-friendly Marathon, welcome

 Myrtle Beach, South Carolina

 Along with some world-class golf, Myrtle Beach also has numerous pet-friendly beaches, lodgings, restaurants, and lots of family activities.
 For your canines, the North Myrtle Beach Park and Sports Complex provides fenced in areas for both large and small dogs.
 The Grand Strand North End dog Park also has separate areas for large and small dogs, as well as drinking fountains and lots of shade for those hot South Carolina days.

 Rehoboth Beach, Delaware

 Just north of Ocean City, Maryland, and across the line to Delaware’s town of Rehoboth Beach, you’ll discover the perfect place to bring your pet for a romp in the surf or a morning jog.
 If you’re coming from the north, take the Cape May-Lewes Ferry.
 The 80-minute ferry-ride provides gorgeous views of the Cape May Light, the Harbor of Refuge Light, and the Delaware Breakwater East End Light.
 The ferry allows